robbert-vdh/yabridge/docs/architecture.md

 are non-virtual, but we can safely make them virtual in our case.
 `Vst3*ProxyImpl` then provides an implementation for all of the applicable `IFoo` interfaces that perform function calls using those message structs.

+## Audio buffers

+Starting from yabridge 3.4.0, audio processing is now handled using a hybrid of both shared memory and the socket-based message passing mechanism.
+Yabridge uses sockets instead of shared memory everywhere else because of the added flexibility in terms of messages we can handle and so we can concurrently handle multiple messages, but the downside of this approach is that you will always need to do additional work during the (de)serialization process mostly in terms of copying and moving memory.
+Since audio buffers are large and have a maximum size that is known before audio processing begins, we can simply store the audio buffers in a big block of shared memory and use the sockets for all other data that gets sent along with the actual audio buffers.
+This also means that the sockets act as a form of synchronisation, so we do not need any additional inter-process locking.
+These shared memory audio buffers are defined as part of `AudioShmBuffer`, and they are configured while handling `effMainsChanged` for VST2 plugins and during `IAudioProcessor::setupProcessing()` for VST3 plugins.
+For VST2 plugins this does mean that we will need to keep track of the maximum block size and the sample size reported by the host, since this information is not passed along with `effMainsChanged`.